amperity/amperity-docs/amperity_datagrid/source/databases.rst

 * **Unified Itemized Transactions**
 * **Unified Transactions**

-These tables link brand interactions to customer profiles and are a specific requirement of AmpIQ.
+These tables link brand interactions to customer profiles and are a specific requirement for segments and campaigns.

 .. databases-manage-add-from-template-c360-interaction-records-end